Krv-Analytics/Thema/docs/index.md

 [coal_mapper GitHub](https://github.com/sgathrid/coal_mapper)

-#### A Kepler Mapper simplicial complex made using 5 parameters:
+### Below is an example Kepler Mapper simplicial complex made using 5 parameters:
-- affectedDAC: the number of people within a 3 mile radius of each coal plant that are considered to be members of Disadvantaged Communities
+- **affectedDAC:** number of people within a 3 mile radius of each coal plant that are considered to be members of Disadvantaged Communities<br/>
-- PM 2.5 Emssions (tons): Amount of particulate matter 2.5 released annually
+- **PM 2.5 Emssions (tons):** tons of PM 2.5 released annually<br/>
-- post2004RetrofitCosts: dollars spent on pollution control retrofits after 2004
+- **post2004RetrofitCosts:** dollars spent on pollution control retrofits after 2004<br/>
-- CO2limitsOppose: the percent of people who oppose setting CO2 limits on coal powerplant emissions
+- **CO2limitsOppose:** percent of people _in the plant's county_ who oppose setting CO2 limits on coal powerplant emissions<br/>
-- StateMineEmployment: the number of people employed by coal mining operations in the state in which the powerplant is located
+- **StateMineEmployment:** number of people employed by coal mining operations _in the state_ in which the powerplant is located <br/>

+The goal of using these parameters is to view the relationships between Energy Justice (EJ) indicators, public opinion data, and coal plant pollution metrics.

 <iframe width="100%" height="700px" seamless="" frameborder="0" scrolling="no" src="./DAC_mapper.html"></iframe>

+###### The linked cluster of plants within a three mile radius of the highest number of DAC members also happens to be a cluster of plants that generate low levels of power and criteria pollutants.
+However, these plants are located in areas that support limiting coal powerplant CO2 emissions.
+This can be seen by toggling the color scheme between the different indicator variables.
+By clicking the _[+] Help_ menu, a list of different key commands and viewing options will appear. <br/>

+### Usage and Explanation <br/>

+While the structure of the simplicial complex was generated from the above 5 parameters, changing the color shceme allows the user to view how different parameters relate to the structure of the graph.